papoita/software_testing_study/README.md

 # Resources folder
 Has a summary.md file with the links to books, lectures and repo's from a variety of recognized sources of the general subject.

+# Objective

-- Preparation for TDD testing with Jest and end to end testing with Cypress.
-Tech stack: JavaScript and node.js.
+- Preparation for TDD testing with Mocha, Chai, Jest and end to end testing with Cypress.
+Tech stack: JavaScript and Node.js.

+### Good to have

 - Understand Techstack: EmberJS, Python(Flask), MySQL.